 It’s not easy to define Richard.
-He’s a world record holder in full and half marathons, but he’s also one of the world’s best sprinters – and the current Paralympic, World and European Champion in the T42 200m.
+He’s not only a world record holder in full and half marathons but he’s also one of the world’s best sprinters – and the current Paralympic, World and European Champion in the T42 200m.
 Many people say Richard is an inspiration.
 Richard says that he’s simply an athlete, who has been given the opportunity to run.

 Richard won Gold in the London 2012 Paralympic Games in the T42 200m with an astonishing race.
 He was second last after the first 100m but then with an incredible burst of speed, surged through the field to become the Paralympic Champion.

 He successfully defended his T42 2011 200m world championship title in 2013 and then again at Doha 2015, breaking his own world record with a new time of 24.10 seconds.
 Richard won a fourth consecutive world title in 2017, while at the 2018 Berlin World Parathletics European Championships he won gold in the T42 200m.

 At Rio 2016, Richard successfully defended his Paralympic champion status, winning gold at the T42 200m and adding a silver medal at the T42 100m.

 Most recently, Richard was Team GB captain – along with Kare Adenegan – in the 2019 World Para Athletics Championships in Dubai and won silver in the T61 200m race.